tenten8401/pterodocs/pages/02.installation/02.Centos/01.Panel/01.nginx/01.requirements/docs.md

 ```

 !!
 This does not install or configure MySQL/MariaDB on your server.
 You are expected to install those, and configure, on your own.
 !!
-We have a tutorial that you can follow in the
+We have a tutorial that you can follow in the [Tutorials](/tutorials) section.